davidtos/JUring/README.md

 ```
 Freeing buffers is not necessary for write operations, these buffers are automatically freed when the operation is seen in the completion queue by JUring.

-JUring/ JUringBlocking class close() method will close all file descriptors but best practice is to close them manually.
+JUring/ JUringBlocking class close() method will close all file descriptors but best practice is to open File Descriptor using try with resources or else close it manually once all file related operation done.

 ## Thread Safety
 JURing is not thread safe, from what I read about io_uring there should only be one instance per thread.
 I want to copy this behaviour to